timo-reh/KalenderTR/README.md

 # KalenderTR
 HWR App Entwicklung mit Android

-exist not to code: uploaded "Ablaufdiagramm" and apk
+not to code: uploaded "Ablaufdiagramm" and apk